Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Numerical studies

-In this section, we examine the effect of growing dimension $I$ and different values of $\alpha$.
+\paragraph{Effect of growing dimensions and signal-to-noise ratio.} In the first experiment, we examine the effect of growing dimension $I$ and different values of $\alpha$.
 We fix $R=3$, $J = J^*=4$, $\bGamma_m = \bzero$, and set $I_1 = I_2 = I_3 = I$.
 We vary $I = \braces{100, 200, 300}$ and $\alpha=\braces{0.1,0.3,0.5}$.
 The mean and standard deviation of $\ell_2(\hat\bA_1)$ are presented in Table \ref{tabl:growing-I-SNR-AF}.
 Since $I_1=I_2=I_3$, we only report the Shatten's $q$-$\sin\Theta$-norm for $\hat\bA_1$ as similar result holds for $\hat\bA_2$ and $\hat\bA_3$.
-It is clear that the IP-SVD significantly improve upon HOOI in Shatten's $q$-$\sin\Theta$-norm ($q$=2) under all settings.
-While both IP-SVD and HOOI perform better when $\alpha$ increase and worse when dimension $I$ increase, the IP-SVD is more favorably affected by increased $\alpha$ and less negatively affected by increased dimension $I$.
+It is clear that the IP-SVD significantly improves upon HOOI in Shatten's $q$-$\sin\Theta$-norm ($q$=2) under all settings.
+While both IP-SVD and HOOI perform better when $\alpha$ increases and worse when dimension $I$ increases, the IP-SVD is more favorably affected by increased $\alpha$ and less negatively affected by increased dimension $I$.
 The error in estimating $g_{m,r}(\bx)$ for the first mode $m=1$ is reported in Table \ref{tabl:growing-I-SNR-G}, where the phenomenon is the same as those for $\ell_2(\hat\bA)$.
 The supplementary material \cite[Section C]{chen2020supplement} also reports the same phenomenon for the unbalanced setting where $I_1$, $I_2$, and $I_3$ are different.